min2ha/ukwa-site/content/target/67938/index.en.md

   "start_date": "2018-06-22T09:00:00Z"
 }

-# Ordo Supremus Militaris Templi Hierosolymitani/The Grand Priory of Knights Templar in Scotland

 Site of the Scottish branch of the Ordo Supremus Militaris Templi Hierosolymitani (Sovereign Military Order of the Temple of Jerusalem).